pascalr/jome/README.md

 # Jome

+TODO: Avoir seulement un README.md et des dossiers

+TODO: License file

+## jomec

+A package that contains the compiler that converts .jome file to .js files.

+## jome-lib

+The .js files that are used by Jome.
+Not sure about that one.
+Ideally, the files belong to jomec and the code is bundled together.
+But it's nice if it can be used standalone too.
+Or useless?

+## jome-cli

+The command line application to run .jome files.

+## jome-website

+The source code for the website that contains the documentation and examples.

+## jome-tm-grammar

+The text mate grammar files and visual studio code extension.

+## jome-hl-grammar

+The highlight.js grammar files.

+## docs

+The compiled files for the website.

+# Jome

 Jome is a little language that compiles in JavaScript.
 It is simliar to CoffeeScript in this way.

 The main idea is what I call instance driven development.
 It's the same thing as object oriented, but the focus is on the concrete object